DUNE/waffles/docs/31_data_classes.rst

 .. admonition:: **Waveforms related classes**

-   The following classes are related to the waveforms.
+   The following classes are related to the waveforms:

    * WaveformAdcs: implements the adcs array of a Waveform.
    * Waveform: implements a Waveform from WaveformAdcs.
    * WaveformSet: implements a set of Waveforms.